Alabama Crimson Tide football under Nick Saban: Georgia

+Alabama has a traditional rivalry with the Georgia Bulldogs, especially from the 1920s through 1965 and as well as in recent years under Nick Saban.
+This rivalry intensified as Saban's former defensive coordinator at Alabama, Kirby Smart became head coach at Georgia in 2015, igniting a rivalry between the two former colleagues.

+During Saban's tenure, Alabama went 8–2 against Georgia, including victories in all 4 SEC Titles Games in which they met (2012, 2018, 2021, and 2023) while defeating Smart's Bulldogs in the 2018 National Championship but losing to them in 2022.
+In Saban's final game against Georgia, Alabama won 27–24 in the 2023 SEC Championship, leaving the series record at 43–26–4 by his retirement.

 Former rivalries

-The Georgia Tech Yellow Jackets were at one time considered Alabama's arch rival.
-During the suspension of the Iron Bowl between 1907 and 1948, Georgia Tech (then a member of the SEC) emerged as the most intense game on Alabama's schedule.
+The Georgia Tech Yellow Jackets were at one time considered an Alabama rival.
+During the suspension of the Iron Bowl between 1907 and 1948, Georgia Tech (then a member of the SEC) emerged as one of the most intense games on Alabama's schedule.
 The teams played many significant games, especially in the late 1950s and early 1960s.
 A heated feud developed between Bear Bryant and Georgia Tech head coach Bobby Dodd following a controversial hit in the 1961 game, a 10–0 Alabama victory.
 Dodd cited this feud as the primary impetus for Georgia Tech leaving the SEC three years later.
 The two teams have met 52 times, making Georgia Tech Alabama's most played among current non-conference opponents.
 Alabama leads the series 28–21–3; Georgia Tech won the last meeting in 1984.
 Alabama's fight song, "Yea Alabama", mentions Georgia Tech with the line "Send the Yellow Jackets to a watery grave."

 There have been many historic games between Alabama and Penn State.
 The two teams met five times during the tenure of Bear Bryant, including in the 1979 Sugar Bowl, which determined the national championship for the 1978 season.
 The games usually have national implications—seven of the 15 meetings between the two schools have featured both teams ranked in the top ten—and eight of the meetings have been decided by a touchdown or less.
 The most recent game was in 2011, with Alabama winning 27–11.
 It was the final loss for long-time Penn State head coach Joe Paterno.
 Alabama leads the series 10–5.